bplmaps/lmec-main-site/content/articles/june-maps-to-beat-the-heat.md

 ### Solstice Celebrations

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:7h149v867/109,4975,1050,1212/,1200/0/default.jpg" caption="Alexander Gleason and Buffalo Electrotype and Engraving Co.
 [Gleason's new standard map of the world](https://collections.leventhalmap.org/search/commonwealth:7h149v85z).
 1892." class="figure-left" >}}

+June is the month of the summer solstice, when days are the longest in the Northern Hemisphere.
+Here's a diagram from [Gleason's flattened, top-down map of the world](https://collections.leventhalmap.org/search/commonwealth:7h149v85z), where you can see "the Sun's position in his respective months."
+On June 21, the Arctic Circle falls entirely within the sun's range for the entire 24 hour period.
+There's another diagram on the other side of the map for the winter solstice in December.

+### Take a Stroll!

+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x059cb094/full/,1200/0/default.jpg" caption="Freeman Richardson.
+[Environs of Boston, from Corey's Hill, Brookline, Mass](https://collections.leventhalmap.org/search/commonwealth:x059cb08v).
+1864." class="figure-center" >}}

+With cooler temperatures rolling in over the next few days, the weather will be perfect for checking out this view of Boston from Corey Hill.
+Bird's eye view maps like this one were popular in the second half of the 19th century.
+You can see people hanging out alongside horses and cows in the foreground, enjoying what we hope is balmy weather, while in the background there's a glimpse of downtown Boston and the unfilled Back Bay.
+Richardson spent his May and June of 1865 in Virginia rather than Boston, "[sketching scenery, military installations, and urban structures following the close of the Civil War](https://collections.leventhalmap.org/search/commonwealth:x059cb08v)."